 BMO Credit Agreement: On March 24, 2014, we and our subsidiaries, as guarantors, entered into a credit agreement with BMO Harris Bank, N.A., or BMO, that provides for a revolving line of credit of up to \$7.5 million, subject to a borrowing base calculation, and a delayed draw term loan facility of up to \$2.5 million.
 The \$7.5 million revolving credit facility includes a \$5.0 million standby letter of credit sub-facility.
 On January 15, 2015, we and our subsidiaries, as guarantors, entered into the Second Amendment (the "Second Amendment") to the Credit Agreement (as amended, the "BMO Credit Agreement") to, among other things, permit the acquisitions of Abacus and 360 Energy, the incurrence of the notes and guarantees issued in connection with the acquisitions of Abacus and 360 Energy and to add Abacus as a guarantor under the BMO Credit Agreement.
 The Second Amendment also increased the amount available to us for borrowing under the delayed draw term loan facility from \$2,500,000 to \$3,000,000.
-To finance the acquisitions of Abacus and 360 Energy, the Company borrowed \$2,000,000 under the delayed draw term loan facility.
-As of April 3, 2015, there was approximately \$1.9 million of term loans outstanding, with the remaining approximately \$1.1 million under the delayed draw term loan facility available for borrowing, and there was no outstanding borrowings under the revolving line of credit, with all \$7.5 million under the revolving line of credit available for borrowing.
+To finance the acquisitions of Abacus and 360

+Energy, the Company borrowed \$2,000,000 under the delayed draw term loan facility.
+As of July 3, 2015, there was approximately \$1.9 million of term loans outstanding, with the remaining approximately \$1.1 million under the delayed draw term loan facility available for borrowing, and there were no outstanding borrowings under the revolving line of credit, with all \$7.5 million under the revolving line of credit available for borrowing.
 The term loan bears interest at the LIBOR rate plus an applicable margin ranging between 2.25% and 2.75%, currently set at the LIBOR rate plus 2.75%, and matures on March 24, 2016.
 Interest on the term loan is payable quarterly, beginning April 13, 2015.
-Principal on the term loan is payable on the last day of each March, June, September, and December in each year, commencing on March 31, 2015, with the amount of each such principal installment equal to: (i) \$50,000 on the last day of March, June, September and December 2015, (ii) \$75,000 on the last day of March, June, September, and December 2016, and (iii) all remaining outstanding principal amount on March 24, 2016.
+Principal on the term loan is payable on the last day of each March, June, September, and December in each year, commencing on March 31, 2015, with the amount of each such principal installment equal to: (i) \$50,000 on the last day of March, June, September and December 2015, and (ii) all remaining outstanding principal amount on March 24, 2016.
 The term loan is governed by the terms of the BMO Credit Agreement.

 All borrowings under the revolving line of credit are limited to a borrowing base equal to roughly 75% of the eligible accounts receivable plus 50% of the lower of cost or market value of our eligible inventory, each term as defined in the BMO Credit Agreement.
-Under the BMO Credit Agreement, as of April 3, 2015, no cash amounts are restricted.
-The revolving line of credit matures on March 24, 2016 and term loans can be requested at any time prior to February 23, 2016.
+Under the BMO Credit Agreement, as of July 3, 2015, no cash amounts are restricted.
+The revolving line of credit matures on March 24, 2016 and term loans can be requested at any time prior to February 23, 2016, which would mature March 24, 2016.
 Subject to certain conditions, including that we are not in default under the BMO Credit Agreement and that our trailing twelve month EBITDA (as defined in the BMO Credit Agreement) is not less than \$10.0 million as of the end of the third fiscal quarter of 2015, we may request that the maturity date be extended by one year to March 24, 2017 and term loans could accordingly be requested at any time prior to February 22, 2017.
+As of July 3, 2015, we were in compliance with the covenants and conditions that would allow an extension to March 24, 2017.
+If the conditions to extend are not met, we would either repay the outstanding amounts in full, or refinance the revolving line of credit.